inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/nmea.md

 ### ASCE

-Enable NMEA messages and set broadcast periods.
-The period is the a multiple of the [*data source period*](binary/#data-source-update-rates) (i.e. a GNSS message with period multiple of 2 and data source period of 200 ms (5 Hz) will broadcast every 400 ms).   “xx” is the two-character checksum.
+Enable NMEA message output streaming by specifying the [NMEA message ID](#nmea-output-messages) and broadcast period.
+The period is the multiple of the [*data source period*](binary/#data-source-update-rates) (i.e. a GNSS message with period multiple of 2 and data source period of 200 ms (5 Hz) will broadcast every 400 ms).   “xx” is the two-character checksum.
 A period of 0 will disable message streaming.
 The broadcast period for each message is configurable as a period multiple of the [*Data Source Update Rates*](binary/#data-source-update-rates).
+Up to twenty different NMEA messages can be enabled by repeating the message ID and period sequence within an ASCE message.

 ```
 $ASCE,options,(id,period)*xx\r\n